dangherve/MMM-BME280/README.md

 		position: 'top_left',
 		config: {
 			updateInterval: 5, //seconds
-			size: "small" // You can use any official classes: https://forum.magicmirror.builders/topic/346/resize-custom-or-main-modules
+			size: "small", // You can use any official classes: https://forum.magicmirror.builders/topic/346/resize-custom-or-main-modules.
-		}
+			pressureOffset: 20 // Offset of your local pressure due to sensor inaccuracies }
 	},
 	...